Last updated on 2026-01-21

 Graduates of the Carpentry and Renovation Techniques program can pursue a variety of career opportunities in Canada, including:

-- Apprentice Carpenter: Work under the supervision of experienced carpenters to learn the trade and gain practical experience.
+- Apprentice Carpenter: Work under the guidance of experienced carpenters to learn the trade and gain practical skills.

-- Construction Framer: Specialize in framing structures, ensuring they are built to code and designed for durability.
+- Construction Framer: Specialize in framing structures, ensuring they are built to code and specifications.

-- Interior Systems Installer: Focus on installing interior finishes, such as drywall and ceilings, to enhance the aesthetics of buildings.
+- Interior Systems Installer: Focus on installing interior walls, ceilings, and other systems in residential and commercial buildings.

-- Renovator: Engage in renovation projects, transforming existing spaces to meet modern standards and client needs.
+- Renovator: Engage in renovation projects, transforming existing spaces to meet client needs and preferences.

-- Junior Construction Site Supervisor: Assist in managing construction sites, ensuring projects are completed on time and within budget.
+- Junior Construction Site Supervisor: Assist in overseeing construction projects, ensuring they are completed on time and within budget.

-- Concrete Form Worker: Specialize in creating forms for concrete structures, ensuring they are properly shaped and supported.
+- Concrete Form Worker: Specialize in creating forms for concrete structures, ensuring proper shape and support during the curing process.

-- Deck and Porch Designer/Builder: Design and construct outdoor living spaces, enhancing the functionality and beauty of homes.
+- Deck and Porch Designer/Builder: Design and construct outdoor living spaces, enhancing the functionality and aesthetics of homes.

 - Junior Estimator: Help in estimating project costs and materials, providing valuable support to project managers.